Sit down to a big bowl of chicken noodle soup with leeks and kale to cure whatever ails you. It’s comfort food for the body and soul!

 Frozen kale or spinach may be substituted for fresh kale if desired.

-I sincerely hope you’ve enjoyed today’s healthy and easy recipe for Chicken and Leek Soup as much as I’ve enjoyed bringing it to you.
+I sincerely hope you’ve enjoyed today’s healthy and easy recipe for Chicken Noodle Soup with Leeks and Kale as much as I’ve enjoyed bringing it to you.

 **Note – The post above includes affiliate links.
 As always, I truly thank you for your support!